 - Have employer-sponsored retirement account such as a 401(k)

 - Have a basic banking product like a checking, savings, money market of certificate of deposit (CD) account

 “The financial issues facing the LGBT community are the same as everyone else, plus a long list of additional issues,” says David Rae, a certified financial planner in Los Angeles who serves LGBT clients.

 The goal of this guide is to help LGBT Americans tackle these issues and head down the right financial course.
 We’ve split this guide into sections devoted to five key financial issues – retirement, insurance, marriage, children and credit card debt.

-The Prudential Financial survey reveals some of the retirement-planning differences between the LGBT population and the general population in the United States.
+The Prudential Financial survey revealed some of the retirement-planning differences between the LGBT population and the general population in the United States.

-- 40 percent of LGBT Americans have a savings account, compared with 47 percent of the general population.
+- 21% of LGBT Americans have an IRA, compared with 32% of non-LGBT Americans.

 How can you become financially ready for the future?
 Do these 5 things

 1. Save more now.